ajcvickers/ajcvickers.github.io/_posts/2014-02-15-ef-6-1-creating-indexes-with-indexattribute.md

 	<li>Not unique</li>
 	<li>Not clustered</li>
 </ul>
 You can also use IndexAttribute to give the index a specific name and options.
-For example, let’s add a name to the index for the Rating column:
+For example, let's add a name to the index for the Rating column:

 [code language="csharp"]
 public class Blog